michaelsevilla/malacology-popper/paper/paper.md

 defined by the shared library, and fails gracefully with helpful errors if anything goes wrong.
-Instead of injecting strings directly into Ceph (like we did with the original Mantle implementation), the \texttt{ClassHandler} class safely opens shared code, even code with dependencies that aren't in Ceph itself (e.g., Lua).
+Instead of injecting strings directly into Ceph (like we did with the original Mantle implementation), the \texttt{ClassHandler} class safely opens shared code, even code with dependencies that are not in Ceph itself (e.g., Lua).
 With the \texttt{ClassHandler}, we get the safety and robustness of loading dynamic code, the ease of transferring state between object interfaces and the oSD internals, integration with testing and